 Once your base coat and design details have dried, the final step is to protect the paint you have applied.
 If this is a guitar pick you intend on actually using, then this is possibly the most important step.

-An acrylic gloss sealant like this one from Amazon is the best option as a final layer.
+An acrylic gloss sealant is the best option as a final layer.
 It will be durable enough to last for hundreds of thousands of strums while maintaining the fine details on your newly customized pick.

 Important Things to Note About Painting Guitar Picks